 There’s a couple of London shows in November – more being worked on at the moment.
 As for the album – in part it’s a return to my core sound from about 15 years ago, but with the big difference that I used completely different instruments (‘in the box’ rather than hardware).
 I hope for the listener the result provides an interesting mixture of new and old – new methods of synthesis and a familiar sense of escapist euphoria!

-The Electricity Club gives its grateful thanks to ULRICH SCHNAUSS
+ELECTRICITYCLUB.CO.UK gives its grateful thanks to Ulrich Schnauss

 Special thanks to Sarah Puttock at Waveform Press